UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/constraint.rst

 ********************

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_ConstraintActuator`.
+   See the Python reference of this logic brick in :class:`SCA_ConstraintActuator`.

 The *Constraints Actuator* adds a constraint to the location or orientation of an object.
 This is useful for controlling the physics of the object in-game.